kadena-io/pact/docs/pact-reference.rst

 Failure handling is dramatically different in public and private pacts.

-In public pacts, a rollback expression is specified to indicate that the pact can be “cancelled” at this step with a partcipant sending in a CANCEL message before the next step is executed.
+In public pacts, a rollback expression is specified to indicate that the pact can be “cancelled” at this step with a participant sending in a CANCEL message before the next step is executed.
 Once the last step of a pact has been executed, the pact will be finished and cannot be rolled back.
 Failures in public steps are no different than a failure in a